Explainer

 Use Word (DOCX) when you or someone else still needs to edit the document.
 Use PDF when the document is finished and needs to look exactly the same on every device it is opened on.
 That is the core distinction — and almost every other consideration flows from it.

-The longer answer involves understanding what each format actually is, what it is designed for, and where each one genuinely falls short.
-Choosing the wrong format is one of those small decisions that can cause surprisingly large problems: a resume that looks broken on a recruiter's screen, a contract that gets accidentally modified, or an invoice that prints incorrectly.
+The longer answer involves understanding what each format actually is, what it was designed for, and where each one genuinely falls short.
+Choosing the wrong format is one of those small decisions that can cause surprisingly large problems: a resume that looks broken on a recruiter’s screen, a contract that gets accidentally modified, or an invoice that prints incorrectly.

 What Each Format Actually Is

 A Word document (DOC or DOCX) is a structured editing file.
 It stores your content — text, images, tables — along with instructions about how that content should be rendered.
-The key word is "should".
+The key word is “should”.
 Word delegates the actual rendering to whatever software opens the file.
-Microsoft Word on Windows, Word on Mac, Google Docs, LibreOffice — each one renders the same DOCX file slightly differently.
+Microsoft Word on Windows, Word on Mac, Google Docs, LibreOffice — each renders the same DOCX file slightly differently.
 Fonts may substitute if not installed, spacing may shift, and page breaks can move entirely.

-📝 Word (DOCX)
+Word (DOCX)

-- Editable by anyone with Word or Docs
+• Editable by anyone with Word or Docs

-- Layout depends on the software used
+• Layout depends on the software used to open it

-- Easy to update and collaborate on
+• Easy to update and collaborate on

-- Fonts must be installed to render correctly
+• Fonts must be installed to render correctly

-- Can be accidentally modified
+• Can be accidentally modified by the recipient

-- Looks identical on every device
+• Looks identical on every device and OS

-- Cannot be accidentally edited
+• Cannot be accidentally edited

-- Fonts are embedded in the file
+• Fonts are embedded in the file itself

-- Opens without requiring Microsoft Office
+• Opens without requiring Microsoft Office

-- Industry standard for sharing & submitting
+• Industry standard for sharing and submitting

 A Practical Decision Guide